 1. Always change the default password of your router!

 Your router’s default password is your first line of defense.
 Thieves don’t need to be near your house to receive a WIFI signal to hack into your network.
-They just need to know your IP address and can try to hack you from the comfort of their own home.
-In fact, statistics prove that most hacks into your local network happen because people didn’t change the default password.
+However, they need to know your IP address and can try to hack you from the comfort of their own home.
+Statistics prove that most hacks into your local network happen because people didn’t change the default password.

 The router’s default password is “admin,” and you can leave the username field blank.
 However, for security purposes, it’s recommended to change the default password.

-Believe it or not, those are Linksys’s own instructions from the manual.
-It reads like a suggestion, and it’s quite harmless, but they should make changing it to something mandatory, as it’s absolutely critical.
+Believe it or not, those are Linksys’s instructions from the manual.
+It reads like a suggestion, and it’s quite harmless, but they should make changing it mandatory, as it’s critical.

 Let’s try it with NETGEAR, “default password NetGear,” and you’ll get: